serbrech/geth-truffle-docker/README.md

     - Check address of first account: `lot.GetUserAddress.call('0').then( users => console.log( users ))`
     - Test the random number: `lot.test.call().then( num => console.log( num.toNumber() ))`
     - End the lottery (carefull here, contract's functions will be disabled after this last step): `lot.EndLottery({ from:web3.eth.accounts[0] }).then( winningNumber => console.log (winningNumber) )` --> Got an issue here returning the wining number

+## 4. Front

+## 4.1 Simple html page
+We will talk to our contract on devchain via a simple html page.
+- Html page is located here: `./front/helloworld.html`
+- Make sure it target the right ethereum node: `HttpProvider("http://localhost:8544"))` for devchain
+- The script section of the page need the web3 library `<script src="./web3.min.js"></script>` that you can obtain via:
+  - this file locate in `./front/web3.min.js`
+  - Or from `ethereum/web3.js` github: `wget https://github.com/ethereum/web3.js/blob/develop/dist/web3.min.js`
+  - Or node install: `cd ./front`, `npm init`, `npm install web3 --save`, `npm install ethereum/web3.js --save` then browse `ls ./node_modules/web3/dist/web3.min.js`
+- Variable `abi` and `contract` should reference your contract abi and address
+- Open then the page `./front/helloworld.html` with your favorite browser.

 ## Annexes